harrisonschultz/StoneSoupScripts/README.md

 - All scrolls/potions are used/identified in descending order starting with your highest quantity stack.

 - Unidentified potions will never be used automatically.
 Only unidentifed scrolls.

+### To Install and Use

+ 1. Copy your Dungeon Crawl Stone Soup rc file and paste it into your favorite text editor (like notepad)
+ 2. Save it so you have a backup
+ 3. Copy the contents of the identify-potions-and-scrolls.lua file.
+ 4. In your text editor with your rc file, add curly brackets `{ }` to the bottom of the document
+ 5. Place your cursor within the curly brackets and paste the contents of the identify-potions-and-scrolls.lua file.
+ 6. Then copy your entire rc file including the new changes you just made, and paste it into your rc file wherever you Dungeon Crawl Stone Soup
+ 7. Lastly start or continue a dungeon crawl run, then open the edit macro screen
+ 8. Choose "Create/edit macro from key"
+ 9. Choose a key on your keyboard to invoke this script (I use the single quote key `'`)
+ 10. Type (you can't copy/paste) the following `===start_identify_scrolls_and_potions` and hit enter when you are finished.
+ 11. Close the macro screen and you are good to go.
+You will get messages in the log when using the script even when there is nothing to identify so you will know its working.